 Advantages And Disadvantages Of Betting With Paysafecard

-Paysafe has become one of the most popular alternate payment methods during the past years, but we know that nothing is perfect in this world, so let’s be frank and discuss the pros and cons of using paysafecard for online gaming.
+Paysafe has become one of the most popular alternative payment methods during the past years, but we know that nothing is perfect in this world, so let’s be frank and discuss the pros and cons of using Paysafecard for online gaming.

 Let’s start with the pros:

-- It’s legit: Every service of the Paysafe Group (Skrill, Neteller, Paysafecard etc.) is regulated by the Financial Conduct Authority
+- It’s legit: The Financial Conduct Authority regulates every service of the Paysafe Group (Skrill, Neteller, Paysafecard etc.)

-- You can start betting online without having to add bank account information or credit cards details, thus protecting your personal financial details is easy as there is no risk of credit card fraud and your identity cannot be stolen
+- You can start betting online without having to add bank account information or debit cards details, thus protecting your personal financial information is easy as there is no risk of debit card fraud and your identity cannot be stolen

-- Paysafecard is free to use, there is only one small yearly maintenance fee
+- Paysafecard is free to use, and there is only one small yearly maintenance fee

-- It makes if easier for you to bet as much as you’ve planned
+- It makes it easier for you to bet as much as you’ve planned

 - Easy to buy as there are several sales outlets out there and if you want to, you can even buy Paysafe vouchers online.